-- (1) This section applies if- - (a) a regulation prescribes an activity for this section; and
+- (1) This section applies if- - (a) a regulation prescribes an activity for this section; and - (b) the council considers that the conduct of the activity is having, or will have, a significant adverse impact on a road in Brisbane; and - (c) the activity is not for- - (i) a coordinated project under the State Development and Public Works Organisation Act 1971; or - (ii) development categorised under the council's planning scheme as assessable development for the Planning Act; or - (iii) a road being built under the Land Act, section 110. - (2) The council may require the entity that is conducting the activity to provide information, within a reasonable time, that will enable the council to assess the impact of the activity on the road. - (3) After assessing the impact of the activity on the road, the council may decide to do 1 or more of the following- - (a) give the entity a direction about the use of the road to lessen the impact; - (b) require the entity- - (i) to carry out works to lessen the impact; or - (ii) to pay an amount as compensation for the impact.

-- (b) the council considers that the conduct of the activity is having, or will have, a significant adverse impact on a road in Brisbane; and - (c) the activity is not for- - (i) a coordinated project under the State Development and Public Works Organisation Act 1971; or - (ii) development declared under the council's planning scheme to be assessable development or development requiring compliance assessment for which the council is the compliance assessor under the Planning Act; or - (iii) a road being built under the Land Act, section 110. - (2) The council may require the entity that is conducting the activity to provide information, within a reasonable time, that will enable the council to assess the impact of the activity on the road. - (3) After assessing the impact of the activity on the road, the council may decide to do 1 or more of the following- - (a) give the entity a direction about the use of the road to lessen the impact; - (b) require the entity- - (i) to carry out works to lessen the impact; or - (ii) to pay an amount as compensation for the impact. - (4) The council may require the works to be carried out or the amount to be paid before the impact commences or intensifies. - (5) The amount of compensation is a debt payable to the council and may be recovered in a court. - (6) A regulation for this section- - (a) must contain a process under which the council's decision may be reviewed; and - (b) may contain a process for enforcing the decision.
+- (4) The council may require the works to be carried out or the amount to be paid before the impact commences or intensifies. - (5) The amount of compensation is a debt payable to the council and may be recovered in a court. - (6) A regulation for this section- - (a) must contain a process under which the council's decision may be reviewed; and - (b) may contain a process for enforcing the decision.